leithdm/APOD/README.md

 Astronomy Picture Of The Day - NASAs APOD is released under the MIT License.

-###Some App features:
+##Some App features

-- Parses data via {NASA APIs} using the ever popular APOD API
+- Parses data via {NASA APIs} using the ever popular APOD API.
-- Hamburger button and side navigation
+- Hamburger button and side navigation.
-- Collection view image parsing
+- Collection view image parsing.

 [![APOD](https://j.gifs.com/jRJ5Rl.gif)](https://youtu.be/bVeNXoMjtXY)

+##Future Work

+- Ability to search for any APOD by date using a date picker.
+- Landscape mode for better visibility of images.